robtech21/chromiumos/README.md

 **IMPORTANT**: Changes to this repo must also be made in the private manfest repo <https://chrome-internal.googlesource.com/chromeos/manifest-internal>.
 Automated sync between manifest-internal and manifest is not yet set up.
+And, the changes must *also* be synced to the infra/config file chromeos_repos.star.
+Without this, the repo will never be picked up by CQ.
 ***

 # Repo Groups